HorizenOfficial/evm-documentation/docs/02-connect/01-get_a_wallet.md

 #### Manage Networks

-The Cobalt wallet displays a list of networks connected to your wallet.
+The Cobalt wallet displays a list of networks to which you can connect your wallet.
 You can add or delete an EVM-compatible network if desired.

 1. In the **Account** menu, click **Manage Networks**.
 A list of networks is displayed.
 These are the networks currently added to your wallet.